Hlynrkjaer/DreamR/Some learnings/CTFeelingr/README.md

 🚉 **tredjedag**|In general, sorted speedy than two others. |
 ----------------|-------------------------------|

-After sorting latest task for unlock fresh tasks - all of them was released.
+After sorting latest task for unlock fresh tasks - all of them was released already.
 So, less then thirty minutes and there are only "Key Validation Service Four" and "secret_c" are unsorted.
 First one is postponed for futher play with it (as previous Key Validation Service too).
 And with "secret_c" - I tried to check and play statically.
 With some potential steps and checking information.
 Even if it with some results - based on my too much small experience (too much) with kind of executables-debug and Linux - I delayed further play for installing Linux 64bit and potential debug it directly (dynamically).
 Or so on.

+    ╒═════════════╕
+    ╏later eddited╏
+    ╚━━━━━━━━━━━━━╝

+↪ after two-days delay - I back to unsorted three tasks ("secret_c" and Key Validation Service III/IV).
+I decided to continue with 'static'-analysis and potential tries to use software like Snowman ('disassembler') as decompiler tool under Windows.
+It was with good enough result (in general, based on 'basic' task and design of secret_c).
+But based on my too much small experience with any of such things (like disassemblers, decompilers, debugging and Linux software) - I was confused about.
+And decided to install Debian 64bit.
+Then to try debug/play with gdb and some other tools.
+It was interesting experience, but not real part of my further sort steps.
+Play with "secret_c" was about six or eight hours (include some delays) where most time was about research and learn things about potential debugging, asm and so on.

+Based on basic design of secret_c - my feelings was always about too generic solution.
+I thought about different potential tricks (include tricky task like disasm/decompile -> modify if|else-> recompile back ....) and most of them was about 'need to know how to perform such step'.
+So, I decided to think more about potential 'jump' to success-point.
+During my tries to re-check situation with potential proper breakpoints and potential jumps...
+I decided to re-check my 'first' thought (which was after too visible 'characters' of flag - and what I tried and where it was not enough and I switched to other tries around).
+I decided to re-look more about "what is movsx" (which I ignored firstly) - because instructions start be more clear (after all noted experience).
+And, yes, it was perfect!
+So, with proper experience - such task (well-designed for this basic course) should be sorted pretty briefly (maybe fifteen minutes or less).
+But I am not sure that my own sort-design is expected sort steps (since access to direct flag - rather than to potential password - if it was expected).

+As result, only "Key Validation Service III and IV" are unsorted.
+In fact, I did not look for them yet (practically at all).
+Not sure if such tasks are well-fitted to this course.
+Probably it is interesting design for JavaScript lovers (and debuggings things around) and probably it is pretty basic ones.
+But I am not like JavaScript (and things around are not really interesting for me).
+But I feel that design and expected steps to sort it - pretty cool an good enough!
+But for sort such tasks - I have to learn more about "how to work with JavaScript and advanced browser's console" (if such steps are needed).
+For example, even second Key Validation Service was a basic one - but it was unclear for me how to re-use browser's console with enough result.
+So, I did manual compute calculation and research about some technologies.
+Then only re-check that it was pretty brief task with browser's console itself....

+So, will play with "Key Validation Service III/IV" later.

 - - - -